Free Shipping on orders over $100

 Collagen 101: The one in which we say: if it’s not coming from the seas, it’s a case of tomato/tomatoe, potato/potatoe - let’s call the whole thing exactly what it is - sourced from a fish farm.

-Now, you may need to sit down for this one: a marine collagen might not come from the salty seas at all.
+Now, you may need to sit down for this one: Marine collagen might not come from the salty seas at all.

 In fact, once you start to read up on the spec of marine collagen as supplied to marine collagen businesses by wholesale manufacturers, the two fish that are mainly used for marine collagen peptides are freshwater fish - tilapia and pangasius.
 Say, who, say, what?
 And, they've possibly never swum free in an ocean, because they are fresh water fish, with pangasius being able to get his fins wet in the brine, but often, he's never seen a river, let alone the sea.